 At present, the availability of accommodation in and around Exmouth is extremely limited.
 Options for temporary short-stay camping and caravanning will be available through the Shire of Exmouth website.

 At present, the availability of accommodation in and around Exmouth is extremely limited.
 Options and information for temporary short-stay camping and caravanning will be provided shortly.

 Camping or caravanning is only permitted in approved areas.
 Visit the Department Biodiversity, Conservation and Attractions website for more information on National Park access, passes and bookings.

 Viewing The Eclipse

 The Western Australian State Government has identified a safe viewing site, within the eclipse path, for visitors arriving on the day to witness the eclipse.
-This will be a ticketed event site and available for group bookings.
 More information will be provided shortly.
 Visit the Viewing The Eclipse page for more information.